A Lineage House And Temple

 Cerros is a gem!
-It’s one of my favorite sites and home to Fire Eyes Jaguar, the protagonist in Jaguar Rising.
+It’s one of my favorite sites and home to Fire Eyes Jaguar, the protagonist in my novel, Jaguar Rising.

 Overlooking Corozol Bay, this small-to-mid-size Late Preclassic site of 140 structures is located within two miles of the New River.
 With proximity to an even longer river, the Rio Hondo, and given the evidence of certain trade goods, scholars believe that Cerros may have been established by the “Snake Kings” of El Mirador—111 miles northwest—as a trading port where cargo from sea-going canoes could provision her and other large cities to the west.
-They would transfer goods from large sea-going canoes into river canoes destined for Lamanai, Becan and other cities to the south.
+Goods would be transferred from large sea-going canoes into smaller river canoes destined for Lamanai, Becan and other cities to the south and west.
 At its height, it’s estimated that approximately 2000 people lived in and around the Central District of Cerros, which was encircled by a broad canal where traders transported their goods around the city and into the river and lagoon.

 David Freidel was the lead investigator at Cerros in the late ‘70s.
 At one of the Maya Meetings at the University of Pennsylvania, I asked about the significance of Structure 5C-2nd.
 “I’d call it a We Chok Te Nah a Lineage House,” he said, “a place where you had the founding of kingship at the site.
 It’s a succession house and the place where kings held council.
 It was a temple as well as all the above.
 Its primary function was to serve as a spatial context for shamanic royal ritual with the focus for action upon its long stairway.”

-In the above photo, the masks on both sides of the stairway were covered over to protect them.
-Now, they have been beautifully reproduced: god masks.
-In a later paper, Dr. Freidel identified the faces as representing the Maize God and Itzam Yeh, the Principal Bird Deity.
-For a variety of reasons, including finds of unique trade goods, ceremonial caches and ceramics he advanced the idea that “Preclassic kingship may have evolved more directly out of shamanic orders than out of lineage patriarchies and matriarchies.”
+In a later paper, Dr. Freidel identified the faces as representing the Maize God and Itzam Yeh, the Principal Bird Deity who fancied his powers equal to the sun.
+For a variety of reasons, including finds of unique trade goods, ceremonial caches and ceramics, he advanced the idea that “Preclassic kingship may have evolved more directly out of shamanic orders than out of lineage patriarchies and matriarchies.”

-Consistent with the shamanic attribution, in Jaguar Rising I refer to Structure 5C-2nd as the “White Flower House” because the soul or spirit conjured there is depicted in Maya art as a white flower.
-To ensure this association, I had it built by White Grandfather, a displaced shamanic ruler from El Mirador who counsels pilgrims conjures gods and speaks prophecy there.
-A scene in the temple’s upper room has White Grandfather guiding Fire Eyes Jaguar, the protagonist, on a drug-induced journey to the upper world as part of his initiation into manhood.
-I’ll provide a segment from that journey in another posting, but for now, here’s the setup.
+Consistent with the shamanic attribution, in Jaguar Rising I refer to Structure 5C-2nd as “White Flower House” because the soul or spirit conjured there is depicted in Maya art as a white flower.
+To ensure this association in my story, I indicate that the temple was built by White Grandfather, a displaced shamanic ruler from the enormous city El Mirador.
+It’s there where he counsels pilgrims, conjures gods, speaks prophecy and dances as the Maize God.
+A scene in the temple’s upper room has White Grandfather guiding Fire Eyes Jaguar on a drug-induced journey to the upper world as part of his initiation into manhood.

 White Flower House